dell/csm-docs/content/docs/concepts/resiliency/_index.md

 * ReadWriteMany volumes.
 This may have issues if a node has multiple pods accessing the same volumes.
 In any case once pod cleanup fences the volumes on a node, they will no longer be available to any pods using those volumes on that node.
 We will endeavor to support this in the future.

-* Multiple instances of the same driver type (for example two CSI driver for Dell PowerFlex deployments.)
+* Multiple instances of the same driver type (for example two CSI driver for PowerFlex deployments.)

 * PowerFlex with Resiliency is not supported for NFS protocol.

-## Deploying and Managing Applications Protected by CSM for Resiliency
+## Deploying and Managing Applications Protected by Container Storage Module for Resiliency

  The first thing to remember about _CSM for Resiliency_ is that it only takes action on pods configured with the designated label.
 Both the key and the value have to match what is in the podmon helm configuration.
 CSM for Resiliency emits a log message at startup with the label key and value it is using to monitor pods: